DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/10 Unit Testing.md

+Unit testing implies separate testing of single features (units of the code).
+A unit can be a function or class.

+The example below illustrates how to create a unit test for the DataGrid UI component.

 Create a HTML file and add your markup to it.
-The example below illustrates a unit test for the DataGrid UI component. this markup also loads the jQuery, QUnit, and DevExtreme libraries from CDN.
+The markup also loads the jQuery, QUnit, and DevExtreme libraries from CDN.

     <!--HTML-->
     <meta charset="utf-8" />